-We normally invite the 5 bidders with the highest priority and points to view each property.
+If you bid in the top 5, with the highest priority and points, read about our invitation to view each property.

 Viewings for council properties are usually on the Tuesday after the property advert.